To avoid COVID-19 scare, Halloween celebrations take on different look

 Police have also contacted previous Halloween permit event holders regarding the Santa Clara County Public Health Department's guidelines and the city's advice about safer forms of celebration, which include small, home-based gatherings, she said.

 Some cities and organizations are encouraging people to trade their traditional trick-or-treat activities and parties for scaled-back events.
+(We've compiled a full list of local events here.)
 Up to and on Halloween, residents can partake in socially distanced events: Palo Alto will host a Jack-O-Jaunt pumpkin-carving contest and exhibition on California and University avenues on Oct.
 30, 5:30-8 p.m.; Filoli Historic House and Garden's sold-out Howl at the Moon event features a Halloween scavenger hunt, garden stroll and howl; Menlo Park will have a virtual Halloween Hoopla event; and Mountain View will hold a Plaza Haunt with festive decorations at Pioneer Park and Civic Center Plaza.

 But most municipal leaders — and residents — expect to celebrate the spooky holiday closer to home.
 A recent nationwide Nextdoor poll found that 73% of neighbors say they’re looking for an alternative to trick-or-treating this year.
 Nextdoor has altered its annual Treat Map with icons for COVID-19-safe Halloween activities, promoting more socially distanced activities, such as "haunted decor," "pumpkin projects" and a "costume wave parade."